raini35/timetable-repo/README.md

 [0, 0,  0,  0,  0, 0, 0]        [0, 0,  0,  0,  0,  0,  0]
 ```

-Because index 5 and index 6 is free in row 1, when an event that starts on Saturday (index 5) and ends on Sunday (index 6) is processed, the event will be places there.
+Because index 5 and index 6 is free in row 1, when an event that starts on Saturday (index 5) and ends on Sunday (index 6) is processed, the event will be placed there.

 ```
 [0, 0, E8, E8, E8,  0,  0]        [0, 0, E8, E8, E8, E10, E10]